tomgxz/Kraken/REPORT.md

   }
   ```

-  The combination of these two functions mean that a user can now save their page when it is called, but there is no way of it being triggered.
+  The combination of these two functions means that a user can now save their page when it is called, but there is no way of it being triggered.
 As such, I added a save icon to the local navigation bar.
 It also includes three hidden icons that are used in the saving animation.

 ##### changes to /templates/site-edit.html
   ```html